 Plant Genetics and Crop Improvement (MSc)

-Our Plant Genetics and Crop Improvement (MSc) offers one MSc, two career paths; a one-year course which provides training for students wishing to undertake a PhD in plant molecular genetics or to enter the plant breeding industry.
-In recent years our graduates have been successful in securing sought after PhD placements across the Norwich Research Park and beyond, or alternatively, employment within the plant breeding industry (see Figure below).
+Our Plant Genetics and Crop Improvement (MSc) offers one MSc, two career paths; a one-year course which provides training for students wishing to undertake a PhD in plant genetics and related subjects, or to pursue a career in the plant breeding industry.
+In recent years our graduates have been successful in securing PhD placements at research institutes across the Norwich Research Park and beyond, or alternatively, employment within the plant breeding industry (see Figure below for student data from 2010-2018).

-This one-year Postgraduate Taught programme focuses on plant molecular genetics and potential applications to crop improvement in the 21st century.
+This one-year Postgraduate Taught programme focuses on plant genetics and related disciplines together with their applications to crop improvement in the 21st century.

-In addition to studying core taught modules, you will undertake a six-month laboratory-based research project under the supervision of a Senior Scientist at the John Innes Centre, Earlham Institute or The Sainsbury Laboratory.
+In addition to studying the component taught modules, you will undertake a six-month laboratory-based research project under the supervision of a Senior Scientist at the John Innes Centre, Earlham Institute or The Sainsbury Laboratory.

-The MSc degree is awarded by the University of East Anglia but the course is delivered exclusively by the John Innes Centre with significant input from the UK plant breeding industry.
-This provides students with the same access to student services and support as other UEA students, but with the advantage of unique real-workplace experience from the start of the degree.
+The MSc degree is awarded by the University of East Anglia but the course is delivered from John Innes Centre along with our partners at the Norwich Institute for Sustainable Development with significant input from the UK plant breeding industry.
+Our students enjoy the same access to student services and support at JIC and other UEA student support services, but with the advantage of unique real-workplace experience from the start of the degree.

 Course Overview: